dnywh/where-iss/README.md

-# Where ISS
+# Where ISS?

-Use your Pi and Waveshare ePaper/e-ink display to track the International Space Station's (ISS) whereabouts.
+Track the International Space Station's (ISS) orbit by printing what they see of Earth to an e-ink display.

+Designed for Raspberry Pi and Waveshare e-Paper display HAT.
+Likely work on any display with a decent resolution after some minor tweaks.

+---

 This was a long journey for me so I've split the repo up into steps for anyone in a similar situation.